m-gaucher/ACC_Dev/CSC-119/docs/In-Class Program 19 - 20/README.md

 * **Dictionary access**
 * **Alternative dictionary keys of mutable type**

-Our goal is to demonstrate the fundamental concepts of file I/O. We intent to understand the proper mechanisms used to maintain a file handle gracefully.

 Our goal is to understand the fundamental concepts of the dictionary data structure.
 Additionally, we hope to contrast the difference between indexed (e.g. list, tuples, string) and associative data structures.